Skip to content

 Another name for a broken toe is a toe fracture.
 Each toe is made up of several bones.
 One or more of these bones may be fractured after an injury to the foot or toes.

 Broken toes usually result from some form of trauma or injury to the foot or toe.
 Injuries such as stubbing a toe or dropping a heavy object on a toe may cause a fracture.
-Sometimes a broken toe may result from prolonged repetitive movements, as in certain sports activities.
+Sometimes, a broken toe may result from prolonged repetitive movements, as in certain sports activities.
 This is called a stress fracture.

-• After the injury, pain, swelling, or stiffness will occur.
+• After the injury, pain, swelling, or stiffness can occur.
 Bruising of the skin around the toe may also be noticeable.
 The toe may not look normal, and it may even look bent or deformed if the broken bone is out of place.
 It may be difficult to walk because of the pain, especially if the big toe is fractured.

 • Shoes may be painful to wear or feel too tight.